midas-network/rsv-scenario-modeling-hub/README.md

   - **Weekly Targets**:
     - Weekly incident hospitalizations by location, all ages and age-specific
-    - Weekly indicent infection by location, all ages and age-specific (optional)

 - Metadata: We will require a brief meta-data form, from all teams.

 - Uncertainty:
-  - For trajectories (required submission): we require 100 to 300 trajectories.
+  - For trajectories (required submission): we require 300 to 600 trajectories, paired.
   - For quantiles (optional submission) We ask for 0.01, 0.025, 0.05,
     every 5% to 0.95, 0.975, and 0.99.
-Teams are also encouraged to submit
-    0 (min value) and 1 (max) quantiles if possible.

 ## Target data